th3jesta/ha-lcars/README.md

 Custom themes can be created down at the bottom of `lcars.yaml`.
 Or, search for "===THEMES", which will take you right there.
 To create your own theme, copy the LCARS Default section to the bottom of the file and change the `lcars-ui-*` and `lcars-card-*` variables to your liking, using the color references at the top of the file, [The LCARS website](https://www.thelcars.com/colors.php), or define your own.

 ## Tips and tricks
+> [!NOTE]
-_If you have anything to add here, create a PR with your tip and I will review it to add to this list._
+> If you have anything to add here, create a PR with your tip and I will review it to add to this list.

 #### Stacks and stacks and stacks
 Make use of Vertical Stack cards.
 Whether in this theme or any other theme, they are invaluable for keeping dashboards organized.
 In LCARS, a Vertical Stack card should contain a Markdown card first with the title of the group and the `header` class applied, then any number of `middle` class cards and `button` class single buttons or in horizontal stacks or grids, and then finally a `footer` class applied to the last card in the vertical stack.
 You can see this formation in all of the screenshots at the top of this page.
 Here's an example Vertical Stack card and all of its contents:
 <table>